Compare Hokitika Car Rental Deals

-Car Hire Options at hokitika Airport
+Car Hire Options at Hokitika Airport

 To maximise your savings it's a good idea to book your car early, especially for travel during peak periods.
-Just put your travel details into the Quote box at the top of the page to instantly compare a huge choice of vehicles at the very best prices.
+Just put your travel details into the Search box at the top of the page to instantly compare a huge choice of vehicles at the very best prices.

-Car Rental Brands
+On-Airport Rental Brands

 At Hokitika Airport all the car rental companies have check-in counters.
 So, unlike other airports, there are no "off-airport" rental companies which require you taking shuttle transfers to their depots.

 Maximum Choice.
 Best Deals.

-Hokitika Car Rental Tips
+Hokitika Airport Car Hire Tips

-If you're returning a rental car at Hokitika, stop at a nearby petrol station and top up the tank before returning your vehicle.
+Stop at a nearby petrol station and top up the tank before returning your vehicle.
 The extra 5 or 10 minutes this takes will definitely save you money.

 If you return the car with the tank not full then the rental company will charge a high price to top up the tank.
 These charges can be excessive, such as a $2.50 a litre surcharge on top of the fuel cost.
 Not a nice surprise to later find this charge on your credit card.